-Frequency that water- related issues are a Governance mechanisms into which water-related Please explain

-scheduled agenda issues are integrated

-item

-R ow Scheduled - some Monitoring implementation The Safety, Health, Environment, Security and Ethics Committee of the Board (SHESEC) sits 1 meetings • quarterly.
-The committee's duties include reviewing the adequacy and effectiveness of the Company's internal controls and risk management systems in respect of, amongst other business plans Reviewing and guiding major plans of action Reviewing and guiding risk things, environmental matters including water.
+that water- related issues are a scheduled Governance mechanisms into which water-related issues are integrated Please explain Row 1 some meetings and performance The Safety, Health, Environment, Security and Ethics Committee of the Board (SHESEC) sits quarterly.
+The committee's duties include reviewing the adequacy and effectiveness of the Company's internal controls and risk management systems in respect of, amongst other things, environmental matters including water.
 Each meeting will have a standing agenda item, presented by the Group Director of HSE on significant HSE incidents which will include water related issues as appropriate.
 A deeper review of environmental performance, which may include water related performance matters, is undertaken annually as presented by the Group Head of Environment.
 Performance data is captured through our global reporting tool 'MyHSES' and approved by the relevant Business Unit Director of HSE.